offensive-packaging/documentation/llvm-defaults/index.md

  SCRIPTING:
+   -l <value>    Alias for --script-language --print-script-interpreter-info
+                 Prints out a json dictionary with information about the scripting language interpreter.
-   -l <value>    Alias for --script-language --python-path Prints out the path to the lldb.py file for this version of lldb.
+   --python-path Prints out the path to the lldb.py file for this version of lldb.
    -P            Alias for --python-path --script-language <language>